amulyamantena/Coursera_CapStone/README.md

 # Coursera_CapStone
-Capstone Project of IBM Data Scientist Course - Prediction of Accidents
+Capstone Project of IBM Data Scientist Course - Prediction of Accidents using Supervised Learning